• Skip to primary navigation

 Probably the best thing to take to “lubricate” your joints is a high quality chondroitin supplement.

-Chondroitin is a complex of molecules.
-These negatively charged molecules weave through the lattice like structure of your cartilage.
-Or more accurately, chondroitin suffuses cartilage’s extracellular matrix.
-Once it’s there, it attracts and binds to water molecules due to its negative charge.
+Once it’s there, chondroitin attracts and binds to water molecules due to its negative charge.
 This simultaneously strengthens, stabilizes, and lubricates your cartilage, making it stronger, firmer, yet more elastic and better able to absorb shocks.

 This is the most direct way to literally lubricate your joints; by lubricating your cartilage on a cellular level.

-Certainly this is much more of an effective approach than using things like omega 3s; while effective for reducing inflammation and easing joint pain that way, fats don’t actually “lubricate” your joints in any way.
+While effective for reducing inflammation and easing joint pain that way, fats don’t actually “lubricate” your joints in any way.
 Consuming omega 3s doesn’t mean you end up with oil lining and lubricating your joints!

 If you want to lubricate your joints, the only real way to go about it is to supplement with chondroitin.
 This literally lubricates your cartilage.
-Things like omega 3s do help with flexibility, but they don’t lubricate your joints; the human body doesn’t work that way!

 What about synovial fluid?